flyconnectome/bigclust2/README.md

 #### 3D Viewer

-Use the left click + hold to rotate the view, middle button + hold to pan and scroll to zoom in and out.
+- left click + hold to rotate the view
+- middle button + hold to pan
+- scroll to zoom in and out
 - `C` to toggle the legend
 - to align the view: `1` (front), `2` (side), `3` (top)